srm6867/demo-go/README.md

-# demo-go
+# demo

+Hello geeks

-demo for go
+its demo for go